Guest House Paradiso

-Guest House Paradiso (later subtitled as Richie and Eddie's Bottom Movie) is a 1999 British slapstick black comedy film written by and starring comic duo Rik Mayall and Adrian Edmondson, who also directed in his feature directorial debut.
+Guest House Paradiso is a 1999 British comedy film written by and starring comic duo Rik Mayall and Adrian Edmondson, who also directed in his feature directorial debut.
+As of 2026, this remains Edmondson's sole directorial credit for a feature film.

 The film is a spin-off of their BBC comedy television series Bottom.
-Mayall and Edmondson reprise their roles from the series respectively as Richie and Eddie, albeit with different surnames.
-The film was made at Ealing Studios and on location on the Isle of Wight, off Military Road A3055, between the villages of Afton and Brighstone.
+Mayall and Edmondson reprise their roles from the series respectively as Richie and Eddie, albeit with different surnames and relocated to a new setting.
+The plot behind it was inspired by the various hotels they would stay at as they toured while performing Bottom Live throughout the 1990s.
+Guest House Paradiso was jointly written by Mayall and Edmondson and, due to Mayall suffering a near-fatal quad bike accident during preproduction, it was decided Edmondson would handle directing duties for the film as Mayall recovered.